PavolGrofcik/Agel/README.md

 After opening URL at the webserver address, the login form will appear:
 Now for username type: **airflow** and for password **airflow**

-After successful login, Airflow UI will show.
+After successful login, Airflow UI webserver will show.
-There are some DAGs, from which there is also a requried DAG called ``AgelETL``.
+There are some DAGs, from which there is also the required DAG called ``AgelETL``.
 You can launch it in order to run the whole pipeline for Agel Assignment.